 The organisation works within each community for 15 to 20 years to secure secure sustainable impact.
 Responsibility for the activities is transferred to the community and the authorities step by step.

 Through technology, Practical Action works to help poor communities build on their skills and knowledge to produce sustainable and practical solutions.
 The NGO has extensive experience with solar pumping in rural areas.

-Via the partnership programme will bring solar powered safe drinking water to four communities in Malawi.
+Our first project brought solar powered drinking water to four communities in Malawi.

 The foundation has worked with the Water Mission for several years, providing disaster relief to Haiti (2010 and 2016), the Philippines (2013) and Liberia (2014).